 At the Pinnacle residence hall in the Village, you will find BurgerFi and Starbucks.

-For a list of restaurants and their locations, click here.
+For a list of restaurants and their locations.

 As far as the other eateries on campus, there are plenty of options.
-Chains like Beef ‘O’ Brady’s, Jamba Juice, Einstein Bros.
-Bagels, and Pollo Tropical are favorites, as well as a food court consisting of college student staples: Chik-fil-A, Panda Express, Moes, Papa Johns, Oliloor Subway.
+Chains like Panera, Jamba Juice, Bento, and Pollo Tropical are favorites, as well as a food court consisting of college student staples: Chik-fil-A, Panda Express, Moes, Papa Johns, Oliloor Subway.

-You can learn more about the Meal Plan options here.
+You can learn more about the Meal Plan options.
 Pay close attention to the terms as some of the plans are a two-semester commitment for first-year students starting in the fall and a one-semester commitment for first-year students starting in the Spring.
+Without a meal plan, the cost is about $10 for a meal in the dining halls.
+To change your meal plan you have to go to the USF dining services meal plan office located in MSC 1502.

 Now if visions of the dreaded “freshman 15” are filling your already worried mind, fear not!
 Many students who do not purchase a meal plan do just as well, and are probably healthier, buying and fixing their own meals.
 My daughter survived by grocery shopping, along with us providing a budget, for on-campus meals.
 A new Publix, (Florida’s largest and most popular grocery chain) is being built right on campus and is expected to open around the first quarter of 2019.
 This will be a great option for students without cars and without meal plans.
 It does require more effort and planning, but they can handle it.
 That’s what we’ve been preparing them for, right?